How to get 80% more effective prospecting with LinkedIn

 The purchased lists often only contain contact information about Chairman, CEO and maybe a few top executives.
 This information might also be outdated and almost never contain the phone or email address.

-This has historically led to a behavior where sales people approach the companies to identify the correct person to talk to.
-Often based on a segmentation of what role to speak to in a company of a specific industry and/or size.
+This has historically led to a behaviour where sales people approach the companies to identify the correct person to talk to, often based on a segmentation of what role to speak to in a company of a specific industry and/or size.

 Since its hard for list providers to keep up with all changes happening within companies this way of working is very inefficient.

-If you also add the fact that a cold call often generate lower conversion rates than a “warm” call, it becomes even more inefficient.
+If you also add the fact that a cold call often generates lower conversion rates than a “warm” call, it becomes even more inefficient.

 Modern agile prospecting with the right tool